If you were to localize memory, where would it be? Is memory something we enter? Carry? Is it something we can escape? Hold?

 Memory is a motor of movement and an engine of accessibility.
 Without memory, we’d remain in what Lively called “the hideous eternal present.”

-In his memoirs, Speak, Memory, Nabokov exists in memory, walks around it, stretches it out.
+In his reflective writing on life and history, Nabokov exists in memory, walks around it, stretches it out.
 Uniquely among memoirs, the man writing the book almost ceases to exist, and we simply accompany the young Nabokov through life.